Join us for an incredible adventure to the annapurna marathon in nepal in October 2019

 Comprehensive personal travel insurance is mandatory for this trip.
 We will also ask you to fill out a disclaimer before you begin the adventure.
 You must follow the instructions of your guides at all times.

 When you book you must notify us of any medical condition, medical history, or medications that you are on.
 In particular, asthma, diabetes, heart conditions, allergies to wasp/ bee stings and food allergies.
 You will be required to complete the online medical form that you will find here.
+You will also be required to complete a detailed registration form to participate in the event.

 With any outdoor activity, there is an element of risk.
 Primal Adventures operates in remote and mountainous areas.
 Risks in undertaking this activity could include hypothermia due to adverse weather conditions, personal injury, or property damage from hiking over rugged and uneven terrain.